Which tax forms should I complete?

 [DROPDOWN-OPTION] Disregarded entity

-A disregarded entity is a legal entity separate from its owner but elects to be treated as part of its owner for US tax purposes.
+A disregarded entity is a legal entity separate from its owner but may elect to be treated as part of its owner for US tax purposes.
 Some sole-proprietorship LLCs with only one shareholder are treated as a disregarded entity by the IRS and must file as an individual.

 A partnership is the relationship between two or more persons who join to carry on a business together.

 A simple trust is an arrangement under which a trustee holds property for the benefit of one or more persons called beneficiaries.
 In a simply trust, all of its income must be distributed currently, and none of its income may be devoted to charity.